aismai2/aismai2/README.md

+👉 Hi, I’m Abdi—SIEM me up when it gets weird.
 # 🔐 Cybersecurity & SOC Projects

 Welcome to my repository.
 This space showcases my work in cybersecurity analysis, threat detection, and security operations.